 USSYP: Do you recall your Military Mentor during Washington Week and did this person make an impression on you?

 PB: I still clearly remember Lieutenant Gass, USN, and Lieutenant Ahern, USCG.
 Both gave me a sense of what an officer should be like—courteous, energetic, yet more approachable than I would have guessed.
-They gave great advice on things from military service to how to handle the intimidating array of cutlery at those fancy lunch tables at the Mayflower.
+They gave great advice on things from military service to how to handle the intimidating array of cutlery at those fancy lunches.
 Years later, when I was myself a Naval officer, I thought often of their example.

 USSYP: What is your favorite part of being mayor of South Bend?